 Growing up, I never knew much about interest and its rulings on our finance within the framework of Islam.
 But in time I saw Islam more holistically and as a way of life, as opposed to something that just came out during Ramadan and Eid.

-Getting a mortgage as a practising Muslim is something that I have had many conversations with friends and peers.
-The experiences and opinions are vast, for some, it is a matter of necessity, as having to rent for a whole lifetime is difficult for many, it also may mean having to live in locations with a poor socioeconomic ranking due to lower rent prices.
+Getting a mortgage as a practising Muslim is something that I have had many conversations about with friends and peers.
+The range of experiences and opinions is vast.
+For some, it is a matter of necessity, as having to rent for a whole lifetime is difficult for many.
+This may also mean having to live in locations with a poor socioeconomic ranking due to lower rent prices.
 This can have a knock-on effect on schooling and the opportunities available.
 For some families, it can even mean having to move throughout their lives as gentrification and increasing rent prices drive them out.